Project · 2025–2026

 Design decision

-The drill screen has exactly two things you can do: type to answer, click a symbol to tag it.
-Limiting the drill to just those two interactions reduces cognitive load at the moment that matters: when you're trying to recall a word, you shouldn't have to think about the interface at all.
-Everything else (switching languages, changing the theme, viewing your word list or progress) lives one tap away but off the drill screen entirely, so it's available without being in the way.
+The drill screen has exactly two things you can do: type to answer, or click a symbol to tag it.
+Limiting the drill to just those two interactions seeks to reduce cognitive load; all the other controls (switching languages, changing the theme, viewing your word list or progress) are placed toward the top of the interface.

 Words view — full word list with color-coded IPA symbols

-Words view: every word in the active language, color-coded by symbol state.
+Words view: the active language’s word set, color-coded by symbol state.
 Language choice and theme persist across sessions.

 Each language targets ~3.5 words per symbol — enough that every sound appears multiple times across the list, not just once.
 English has ~150 words across 43 symbols, with deliberate picks for rare sounds (the “oy” in boy, the “ch” in Scottish loch) and homophone groups: rain, rein, and reign all count for /reɪn/.
 Italian, French, and Japanese have ~100 words each at the same ratio.

-Beyond English, I added French, Italian, and Japanese, languages I've actually studied: heard spoken, tried to pronounce, and been corrected on.
-The architecture supports any language with a defined phoneme inventory and word list; eventually I'd like the app to cover every language anyone wants to learn.
+Beyond English, I added French, Italian, and Japanese, languages I’ve actually studied: heard spoken, tried to pronounce, and been corrected on.
+The same interaction model scales across all of them, but each language needs its own phoneme inventory, word list, valid-answer rules, and independent progress state.

-Each language has its own IPA symbols, word list, and "Listen" voice.
-A dropdown in the nav lets you switch between them instantly.
-Progress is tracked per language: practicing French doesn't touch English.
+A dropdown in the nav switches between them instantly, and progress is tracked per language: practicing French doesn’t touch English.

 🇺🇸